DaveGamble/cJSON/docs/UnityConfigurationGuide.md

         #define UNITY_EXCLUDE_LIMITS_H

-##### `UNITY_EXCLUDE_SIZEOF`

-The third and final attempt to guess your types is to use the `sizeof()` operator.
-Even if the first two options don't work, this one covers most cases.
-There _is_ a rare compiler or two out there that doesn't support sizeof() in the preprocessing stage, though.
-For these, you have the ability to disable this feature as well.

-_Example:_
-        #define UNITY_EXCLUDE_SIZEOF

-If you've disabled all of the automatic options above, you're going to have to do the configuration yourself.
+If you've disabled both of the automatic options above, you're going to have to do the configuration yourself.
 Don't worry.
 Even this isn't too bad... there are just a handful of defines that you are going to specify if you don't like the defaults.